NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ### Theory

   At this stage, the Object Info is displaying in the viewport but it is displayed in World Space.
 This means that regardless of where your object is located in the World, the info will always be displayed at [0,0,0].
-In the next few steps we will convert this into Local Space.
+In the next few steps you will convert this into Local Space.
 By the end of step 4 the Object Info should follow the object.

   ## Step 4.1: Updating Object Info Model

   > 📝**Note:** We are working in `object_info_model.py` for this section.

+  ### Step 4.1.1: Setup imports
   In this step and the following steps, we will be doing a little bit of math.
 Before we jump into that though, let's import what we need to make this work into `object_info_model.py`.
 We will be importing primarily what we need from USD and we will place these imports at the top of the file, as so:

   ```python